syncfusion-content/windowsforms-docs/WindowsForms/Menus/Appearance-Settings.md

 ### Hide the visibility for 'customize' option

-The visiblity for customize option in the XPMenusBar control can be disabled by setting the [EnableCustomizing](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.XPMenus.BarManager~EnableCustomizing.html) value as false.
-By default, the customize oprion is enabled in the XPMenus control.
+The visibility for customize option in the XPMenusBar control can be disabled by setting the [EnableCustomizing](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.XPMenus.BarManager~EnableCustomizing.html) value as false.
+By default, the customize option is enabled in the XPMenus control.

 Please refer the below code sample.